 Response time and resolution is so important to client satisfaction that if you have to prioritize one change, we recommend starting with this area because it'll have compounding benefits down the line.

-When we evaluated client response times from over 1,000 creative agencies, we found a few averages in response time ranges:
+When we evaluated client response times from over 1,000 creative and promoting agencies, we found a few averages in response time ranges:

 If your response time skews toward the right side of the graph, there are several strategies you can implement to get the most bang for your buck when it comes down to cutting down response time and issue resolution over time.